os-guy-original/Serial-Design-V/README.md

 4. Install each PKGBUILD in each folder in main/hypr-graphite with this command:

 `makepkg -si`
 !!!
-YOU HAVE TO BE IN THAT FOLDER TO BE ABLE TO INSTALL THE PKGBUILDs !!!
+YOU HAVE TO BE IN THE PACKAGE FOLDER TO BE ABLE TO INSTALL THE PKGBUILDs !!!

 5. Put every folder in main/.config to your .config folder.